php/pie/docs/extension-maintainers.md

 ### Add a `composer.json` to your extension

 The first step to adding PIE support is adding a `composer.json` to your extension repository.
-Most of the typical fields are the same, with a few notable exceptions:
+Most of the typical fields are the same as a regular Composer package, with a few notable exceptions:

  * The `type` MUST be either `php-ext` for a PHP Module (this will be most extensions), or `php-ext-zend` for a Zend Extension.
- * An additional `php-ext` section MAY exist.
+ * An additional `php-ext` section MAY exist (see below for the directives that can be within `php-ext`)
- * The Composer package name (i.e. the top level `name` field) should follow the usual Composer package name format, i.e. `<vendor>/<package>`.
+ * The Composer package name (i.e. the top level `name` field) MUST follow the usual Composer package name format, i.e. `<vendor>/<package>`.
- * However, please note that the Composer package name for a PIE extension cannot share the same Composer package name as a regular PHP package, even if they have different `type` fields.
+ * However, please note that the Composer package name for a PIE extension MUST NOT share the same Composer package name as a regular PHP package, even if they have different `type` fields.

 #### The `php-ext` definition

 ##### `extension-name`

-The `extension-name` SHOULD be specified, and must conform to the usual extension name regular expression, which is defined in [\Php\Pie\ExtensionName::VALID_PACKAGE_NAME_REGEX](../src/ExtensionName.php).
+The `extension-name` MAY be specified, and MUST conform to the usual extension name regular expression, which is defined in [\Php\Pie\ExtensionName::VALID_PACKAGE_NAME_REGEX](../src/ExtensionName.php).
 If the `extension-name` is not specified, the `extension-name` will be derived